martinescardo/TypeTopology/source/Todd/TBRDyadicReals.lagda.md

             → ⟦ operation-builder (f , b) (g , b') _⊕_ is-below ⟧ ≡ ⟦ (f  , b) ⟧ ⊕' ⟦ (g , b') ⟧
  conclusion = {!!}

+ -- Some condition (e.g monotonicity, or something else) which guarantees that we only need to consider the endpoints

  think : (_⊙_ : ℤ → ℤ → ℤ)
        → Σ k ꞉ ℤ , upRight ^ {!!} ≡ {!!}
  think = {!!}

+ -}
 -- _covers_ : ℤ[1/2] → ℤ[1/2] → 𝓤₀ ̇
 -- (a , p) covers (b , q) = (lb (a , p) ≤ lb (b , q))
 --                        × (rb (b , q) ≤ rb (a , p))